pieterdd/prettygooey/README.md

 ## First time using iced?

-_(Disclaimer: I don't know iced that well.
-At the time of writing [iced's book](https://book.iced.rs/) was fairly limited, and I just wanted to make some shiny widgets.)_
+The [official iced book](https://book.iced.rs/) was fairly short at the time of writing, so my limited knowledge was pieced together from [docs.rs](https://docs.rs/iced/latest/iced/index.html) snippets, reading source code and visiting their [forums](https://discourse.iced.rs/).

 The simplest way to create a GUI in iced is with an [`iced::Sandbox`](https://docs.rs/iced/latest/iced/trait.Sandbox.html).
 It kind of behaves like a window.
 You'll have to implement four methods: